|Class attendance & Participation

 ||70 to 78

 will require programming.
-These need to be done (preferably) on
+The programs need to run on

-the department's workstations.
-For others, you can use your own machine.
+the department's Linux workstations.
+You can use your own machine; however, in such cases, you have to ensure that the programs execute correctly on the CS department machines.
 More instructions are provided in the project handouts.

-No late projects will be accepted.
+No late assignments will be accepted.
 If you have not completed the project by the due date, be sure to submit whatever results you have for partial credit.
-If you submit nothing by the due date, you will receive no credit for the project.
+If you submit nothing by the due date, you will receive no credit for the assignments.

 There will be a midterm exam and a final exam.

-Midterm Exam: will be a take home exam.
-It will be distributed on March 9 and due on March 13.
+Midterm Exam: It will be a take home exam.
+It will be distributed on March 15 (Tuesday) and due on CANVAS on March 20 (Sunday).

-Comprehenisive Final Exam: It will be a take home exam distributed on May 4 and due on May 9.
+Comprehensive Final Exam: It will be a take home exam distributed on May 3 (Tuesday) and due on May 10 (Tuesday).

 No make-up exams will be given.
 It is unfair to the rest of the class if some students take the midterm, or final exams at a different time, take substitute exams, or take an exam more than once.
 Plan to take the exam on time or expect to receive a zero on the exam.

 Policies on cheating, plagiarism, incomplete grades, attendance, discrimination, sexual harassment, and student grievances are described in the Student Information Guide ( http://www.CS.ColoState.EDU/advising/student-info.html).
 All other matters follow the policies set in the current Colorado State University General Catalog.
-Students are responsible for all the information in these documents.Copyright © 2011: Colorado State University for CS356.
+Students are responsible for all the information in these documents.Copyright © 2022: Colorado State University for CS556.
 All rights reserved.